ep1cac/ep1cac.github.io/content/posts/jeeves.md

 kpcli:/CEH>
 ```

-Inside the CEH groups, we find some entries and more groups.
+Inside the CEH group, we find some entries and more groups.
 Further enumeartion reveals that the other groups are empty, so we can focus our efforts on the entries.

 ```
 kpcli:/CEH> ls *